The Web Site of Jim Werbaneth

 Shady Side Academy, also in Pittsburgh.

-Currently, besides teaching at AMU, he takes graduate-level military
+Currently, besides teaching at AMU, he earned a second Master of Arts with

 Since earning his first MA in 1985, he has shown the need for adaptability, pursuing a variety of careers.
 He spent eight and a half years in banking, in international letters of credit, purchasing, and an executive-level project to institute cost-saving initiatives, especially in the technology areas.
 He also worked in information technology and human resources as a contractor and, the last career before academia, sold supplementary health insurance.
-He remains licensed to sell life and health insurance in Pennsylvania, Ohio, and Maryland.
+He remains licensed to sell life and health insurance in Pennsylvania.

 However, for the last two and a half decades, he has worked as a free-lance writer and wargame designer and developer, either in concert with a "day job" or alone.
 His articles appeared regularly in the Avalon Hill Game Company house organ The General, plus Command magazine, Strategy & Tactics, World War II, Military History, and Against the Odds, among others.
 His first published wargame design, Inchon, appeared in Command Issue 9 (March-April 1991); the game was a co-winner of the Charles S. Roberts Award as the best boardgame on a post-World War II subject for the year.